 - A great choice for small aquariums, such as betta tanks

 Best Under-Gravel Aquarium Filter: Lee’s 40/55 Premium Undergravel Filter

 Under-gravel filters aren’t the most common aquarium filters, but their simple operation makes them a great choice for fish-keepers who prefer minimal upkeep.
 Lee’s 40/55 Premium Undergravel Filter is our favorite under-gravel option on the market right now.
 As the name suggests, it sits under the gravel at the bottom of your tank, where it can build a colony of bacteria that goes largely undisturbed.
 There’s no need to change media or service moving parts, but it is much easier to install in a bare tank than add to an existing aquarium setup.

 This model measures 12 inches by 48 inches, so it’s designed for use in fairly large tanks.
 The under-gravel plates are made from extremely durable material, which resists cracking and should last for years to come.
-Retailing at less than $30, this is a fairly inexpensive choice, especially for a large tank.
-Though, if your fish produce a large amount of waste, you may find you need to use it in conjunction with another type of filter, such as a power filter or canister filter.
+Retailing at $72, this isn’t the cheapest choice around, though it’s important to keep in mind you’ll get what you pay for.
+Another thing to be mindful of is that if your fish produce a large amount of waste, you may find you need to use it in conjunction with another type of filter, such as a power filter or canister filter.

 Lee’s 40/55 Premium Undergravel Filter Key Features:

 Best Canister Aquarium Filter: Polar Aurora 4-Stage External Canister Filter